 New York State Attorney General Eric T. Schneider announced new political campaign activities reporting requirements for all nonprofits (except 501(c) (3) organizations, which are already restricted from political activity).
 The Electioneering Disclosure Schedule (EDS) will be added as another page of the Form CHAR 500 starting with the 2013 returns.
 The new rules require all non-501(c) […]

 A key component of the 990 is understanding the differences between GAAP and IRS requirements.
 If an organization received audited financial statements for the reporting year that it is filing the 990, it must complete parts XI and XII of Schedule D; reconciling its revenue and expenses from the financial statements to the 990.
 Preparing this […]

 For a variety of reasons we are seeing more and more special events and activities reported on the non-profit organization tax returns.
 The now not-so-new Form 990 has changed the name it gives to these activities from special events and activities to fundraising events and gaming.
-This gives us a good idea of what is […]
+This gives us […]